Sugar Town: Cover versions

 Hong Kong artist Nancy Sit covered the song, released as a single by Crane Brand Records in 1967.

+Zooey Deschanel covered the song in the 2009 film 500 Days of Summer.

 Swedish band Shitkid covered the song on the 2017 album Fish.

 In 2022, Mariano Garcia released an adaptation of this song as a single with the name "Tucumán".
 The lyrics allude to the province of Tucumán, Argentina, where the music video was shot.

-In popular culture

-In the 2009 romantic comedy film 500 Days of Summer, Zooey Deschanel performs the song.

-In 2017, for the season 3 opener "Mabel", of the television series Better Call Saul, the original song plays in its entirety over the opening scene.

-In the 2020 mystery comedy film The Kid Detective, the original song plays over the opening scenes, and again over the closing credits.